skagankose/ada_fall_2017/index.md

 ## 2. Sector-Specific Analysis of Granted Patents

-This part aims to study the evolution of granted patents per sector of interest (Energy, Fintech and AI).
+This part aims to study the evolution of granted patents by sector of interest (Energy, Fintech and AI).

-To retreive the patents from the Patentsview database, keywords and IPC symbols are used.
+To retrieve the patents from the Patentsview database, keywords and IPC symbols are used.
 IPC symbols allows to classify patents from different sector.
 For example the IPC symbol F01B 3 (F = Mechanical engineering, lighting, heating, weapon, 01 = Machines or engines in general, B = Steam engines, 3 = Reciprocating-pison machines or engines with cylender axes).
 Keywords allows us to confirm that the patent technology from IPC correspond exactly to what we are looking for.

 In order to help us to find the IPC symbols corresponds to which sector, the website http://www.wipo.int/classifications/ipc/en/ is used.
 A research can be carried out by keywords and then the every IPC symbols are checked separately to confirm they match with our sector criterium.

+One important point to mention that since all of these sector have characteristic specific to themselves, we analyze them separately.
+Although there are some methods that we applied for all of them, for the most part, each of these sector-wise analysis followed different methodologies which best suit for these sectors.

 ## 2.1 Energy Patents Analysis